Philip J. Turner

 Philip John Turner FRIBA FRAIC (1876 – 13 August 1943) was an architect and educator from Stowmarket, Suffolk.
 After emigrating to Canada in 1906, he began a private architectural practice in Montreal, and in 1910 became a lecturer at the McGill School of Architecture, where he would teach for more than three decades.
 He became the director of the School in 1939 and opened the door to co-ed education while also fighting the threat of the School's closing due to low enrollment after the Great Depression and amidst World War II.

 As an architect, Turner designed many types of buildings, including residences, churches, banks, libraries and commercial buildings.
 He served on the council of the Province of Quebec Association of Architects (PQAA) and became president in 1933.
 He received the Gold Medal of the PQAA in 1941.
 He also served on the council of the Royal Architectural Institute of Canada, where he represented the Royal Institute of British Architects.
 He was elected as a Fellow of the Royal Institute of British Architects and Senior Fellow of the Royal Architectural Institute of Canada.

 Personal life and education

 Philip Turner was born in Stowmarket, Suffolk in 1876 to a large family of many sisters and brothers.
 He attended Framlingham College in Suffolk for secondary education and the Architectural Association School of Architecture for post-secondary education.
 He articled to John Shewell Corder from 1892 to 1895 and was his assistant from 1895 to 1898.
 He was the assistant to Francis William Tasker in 1898, James Ransome from 1899 to 1900 and to Charles Barry Edward from 1901 to 1907.
 He passed his architectural exam in 1900.
 He married Adeline Peddar in June 1910.
-Turner passed away from a heart attack on August 13, 1943, two years after he retired from being director at McGill's School of Architecture.
+Turner died from a heart attack on August 13, 1943, two years after he retired from being director at McGill's School of Architecture.